lsst-ts/observatory-ops-docs/Observing-Interface-Setup/nublado-notebook-environment-update.rst

 ..
 Do not include actions in this section.
 Any action by the user should be included in the end of the Procedure section below.
 For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
 Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

 - The requested software version(s) is deployed for use in the jupyter-lab notebook.
-  This will over-ride the versions available on the server.
+  This will overwrite the versions available on the server.

 .. _Update-Notebook-Environment-in-Nublado-Procedure-Steps: